gao-duan/pbr_scene_converter/README.md

 # PBR Scene Converter

 This software can be used to convert scene files between different renderer file formats.
-Currently, our software supports *Mitsuba*, *PBRT v3* and *LuxRender* file formats.
+Currently, our software supports *Mitsuba*, *PBRT v3*  file formats.

 We are currently an alpha version.
 See `Limitations` for further details.